 4. Buy a Book

 Sounds easier than it is.
 Like journaling, we all have good intentions and want to read a book a week.
 I know that’s what I used to set as a benchmark.
 But be realistic with yourself and don’t make it a task that causes you stress instead of helping you to unwind.
 Heck, if it’s easier, buy it on Audible and let the book talk you into a happier place mentally – that’s how I do it if I can’t get to a book store before a work trip.
 Now here I wouldn’t set a time limit for yourself.
 I am an avid reader and when I do sit down to read / listen to a new book, I can go for twenty minutes one day and two hours the next.
 Practise doing it consistently, and it will show you what calm feels like again.
+In addition to a book maybe trying to learn the language of the country you are visiting would help you to feel safer and enjoy the experience more when you arrive.
+For example, if you went to Germany then perhaps German courses in and around London would help you to feel more comfortable whilst you are travelling and exploring the country.

 5. Buy a Journal and write for ten minutes